DannyBoyNYC/5-D3-bar-chart/readme.md

 ## Draw the Canvas

-Let's create our wrapper element.
-We want to select the existing element, add a new `<svg>` element, and set its width and height.
+Create the wrapper element: select the existing element, add a new `<svg>` element and set its width and height:

 ```js
 const wrapper = d3